top of page

 "Mathematics is the language in which God has written the universe."
 Galileo Galilei

 Mathematics might be the greatest tool we’ve ever used to divide the “smart” from the “special.”
-It’s sold to us as elite knowledge—reserved for gifted brains, quick thinkers, and kids with quiet homes and after-school tutors.
+It’s sold to us as elite knowledge.
+Math is reserved for gifted brains, quick thinkers, and kids with quiet homes and after-school tutors.
 But that’s a lie.

 And today, with Khan Academy, YouTube, ChatGPT, and free open-source tools, the “mystery” of math is dead.
 The gatekeeping is unnecessary.
 The narrative that only some kids can learn math?
 That’s the real disability.